 - For Families: All rooms and suites are large enough for an extra single bed, while some have connecting doors.

-The Oberoi, New Delhi – Local Transport
+The Oberoi – Local Transport

 - Walking: Almost nothing worthwhile within walking distance, but most footpaths in the area are clean, shady, and pleasant to wander about.